Taming the monsters: Helping children deal with their fears

 Try to desensitize your child to the fearful object or situation.
-Using a toy fire engine may help to reduce the fear of the real one.
+Using a toy fire engine may help to reduce the fear of a real one.

 Help your child feel physically secure by hugging her, holding her hand, and being close.
 You can also teach her to take long, deep breaths to reduce her anxiety.